cranrob/home_vpn/README.md

     ![pi5](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/5.PNG)
 8. Safely remove the microSD card, insert the card into your Raspberry Pi.

-## Step 2: Connect Raspberry Pi to your Home network
+## Step 2: Connect Raspberry Pi to your Home network (Thanks to Muzamal)
 1. Connect Ethernet cable and power adapter, there is no ON/OFF switch it will automatically power on.
     ![step2p1](https://projects-static.raspberrypi.org/projects/raspberry-pi-getting-started/0e07cfe2a142a41e6c97611e94057de6dddde935/en/images/pi-plug-in.gif)
 2. Figure out your RPi's IP address, there are several methods.